AndriIstiawan/FDN/README.md

 ## How to build
-1. Change directory to one of the sample folders, e.g. FDN-backend:
+1. Change directory to one of the sample folders, e.g. FDN:

 		cd FDN/